Schooners Rhoda Mary and Katie Cluett; discover here the remarkable story which inspired this fine art work and see how the painting developed.

 Marine painting in oils by Gordon Frickers, 70 x 105 cm (27.1/2″ x 41 1/4″).

-bound for the USA !
-Commissioned, framed, packed, ready to take pride of place in it’s new home in Florida,tThis fine, classic marine painting.
+For a friend in the USA !
+Completed, framed, packed, ready to take pride of place in it’s new home in Florida.

 Like something special for your home of office?